-H.12 Affected Indian Tribes - 18 CFR §5.18(c)(1)(i)(L)
+H.13 Affected Indian Tribes - 18 CFR §5.18(c)(1)(i)(L)

 The Project is not located on Native American lands.
-BPU and the Commission consulted with Native American tribes that may be affected by the Project throughout the relicensing process and in support of cultural resources studies.
-Contact information associated with each of these Native American Tribes is presented in the Initial Statement of this application and the associated distribution list in Appendix C
+BPU and the FERC consulted with Native American tribes that may be affected by the Project throughout the relicensing process and in support of cultural resources studies.
+Contact information associated with each of these Native American Tribes is presented in this application's Initial Statement and the associated distribution list in Exhibit E-11 in Appendix C

-H.13 Project Safety - 18 CFR § 5.18(c)(1)(ii)(B)
+H.14 Project Safety - 18 CFR § 5.18(c)(1)(ii)(B)

-H.13.1 Operation During Flood Conditions - 18 CFR § 5.18(c)(1)(ii)(B)(1)
+H.14.1 Operation During Flood Conditions - 18 CFR § 5.18(c)(1)(ii)(B)(1)

-The existing and planned operation of the project during flood conditions is provided in the Emergency Action Plan (EAP) for the Project, which is filed with the Commission.
-Specific actions that will be taken at the facility include in Table H-2.
+The existing and planned Project operation during flood conditions is provided in the Emergency Action Plan (EAP), which is filed with the Commission.
+Specific actions that will be taken at the facility are in Table H-1.